Antibody-dependent cellular cytotoxicity & phagocytosis (ADCC & ADCP)

 FcγR-mediated cellular responses:

-ADCC and ADCP are initiated when multiple IgG molecules bind simultaneously to FcγRs.
+ADCC and ADCP are initiated when IgG molecules bind simultaneously to FcγRs.
 The binding of antibody-antigen complexes to activatory and inhibitory FcγRs induces their cross-linking and subsequent signaling through immunoreceptor tyrosine-based activation motifs (ITAMs) and inhibition motifs (ITIMs), respectively.
 Cytoplasmic signaling includes an increase in intracellular calcium concentration and calcineurin/calmodulin-mediated dephosphorylation of NFAT (nuclear factor of activated T cells), allowing its nuclear translocation and binding to promoter regions of ADCC and ADCP relevant genes [1, 2].

 The balance in FcγR signaling controls the immune outcome.